oxylabs/Pagination-With-Python/README.md

 You can find the complete code in the file `no_next_button.py`.

-## Pagination with Infinite Scroll
+## Pagination With Infinite Scroll

 This kind of pagination does not show page numbers or a next button.